Cybernetic-Ransomware/Animals_Healthcare_Application/README.md

 ## Overview

-Pet owners and carers register animals, maintain detailed health records, and share selective access with other users.
-The system provides a unified timeline of medical events filtered by type and tag, diet and medication tracking, and automated reminders delivered via Discord.
+Pet owners and carers register animals and maintain detailed health records.

+Selective access can be shared with other users per data category (vet contact, diet, medications, vaccination history, biometrics).
+The core of the app is a unified medical timeline, filterable by note type and tag.
+Scheduled reminders for upcoming visits and vaccinations are delivered via Discord.

 ## Features